-If you’re an aspiring singer, knowing how to sing louder while singing clearly (and without straining your voice) is an essential skill.
+If you’re an aspiring singer, projecting your voice while singing clearly (and without straining your voice) is an essential skill.

-In this post, we’ll cover 3 reasons you aren’t able to sing loudly, and then give you tips on how to project your singing voice correctly with power, clarity and great pitch.
+In this post, we’ll cover 3 reasons you aren’t able to sing louder, and then give you tips on how to project your singing voice correctly with power, clarity and great pitch.

 If you’re completely new to singing, we recommend reading our how to sing better guide first.